LEEYJ1021/sadaf/README.md

 - **Where it agrees:** CTR causally drives conversion (H1) and the CTR→ROAS relationship is stronger for Search than Shopping traffic (H3) — both consistent with intuitions from Google-market literature about query intent and immediate-click behavior.
 - **Where it complicates the standard story:** browsing depth behaves as a *negative* suppressor rather than a positive mediator (H2) — deeper browsing here signals hesitation, not engagement, which is not the direction typically assumed.
 And a simple logistic classifier beats every recurrent architecture on the antecedent classification task (H4a) — at this sample size, the added representational capacity of sequence models is not merely unnecessary, it is actively worse, likely because of variance rather than bias.
 - **Where sparsity is the story:** the two-stage design exists specifically because N=174 real training sequences is not enough to fit a deep sequence model directly on raw data.
-The augmentation pipeline's own diagnostics (FSD well under threshold, but domain gaps that differ by up to 0.35 loss units across architectures) are as much a finding as the headline RMSE numbers — BayesianLSTM's regularization does not fully compensate for its larger capacity under this level of sparsity, while Mamba's comparatively poor raw accuracy accompanies a domain-gap profile that is qualitatively different (and arguably healthier) than the other four architectures.
+The augmentation pipeline's own diagnostics (FSD well under threshold, but domain gaps that differ by up to 0.35 loss units across architectures) are as much a finding as the headline RMSE numbers.
+With the epoch-consistency fix in §5.4, the corrected reading is that **Mamba** — not BayesianLSTM — is the architecture showing the classic overfitting signature on real validation data, even though it has the weakest raw accuracy; the other four architectures' train-loss-above-val-loss pattern is most plausibly a stochastic-regularization or undertrained-snapshot artifact (most pronounced for BayesianLSTM's MC-dropout) rather than evidence that they are more overfitting-prone.
+This distinction matters for how the domain-gap diagnostic should be read in future work using this pipeline.

 None of this establishes that Korean, Naver-concentrated, or single-platform markets behave categorically differently from Google-dominated ones — the sample is one advertiser, one month, one platform.
 What it does establish is that none of the six hypotheses *failed outright* under this structurally different market, which is itself informative: the causal and predictive machinery developed elsewhere appears to travel, even if some of the qualitative details (suppression instead of mediation, logistic regression beating recurrent nets) do not travel unchanged.